mc0de/seed-generator/README.md

 # seed-generator
-Generates seeds from SQL dump for Laravel migrations seeds
+Generates seeds from SQL dump for Laravel database seeder